Parul1606/Netflix/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to improve this project, please fork the repository and create a pull request.

----

-This version includes the correct Vite commands for running the frontend.